Running gear for cold weather: Must-have essentials for winter runners

 What we didn't like: the Quicklace system may not be for everyone, and those with especially wide feet may find this shoe to fit too narrow.

-The non-GORE-TEX version of the Sense Ride won over our reviewer and testers over in our story on the best women's trail running shoes and best men's trail running shoes.
+The non-GORE-TEX version of the Sense Ride won over our reviewer and testers in our story on the best women's trail running shoes and best men's trail running shoes.
 Salomon makes a waterproof GORE-TEX version of the Sense Ride for when the weather turns wet and snowy.
 Treeline testers have collectively put hundreds of miles on both the regular Sense Ride and during cold weather runs, the Sense Ride GORE-TEX.

-SALOMON SENSE RIDE 5 GORE
+SALOMON SENSE RIDE 5 GORE-TEX

 The GORE-TEX version features the same comfortable, foot-hugging feel of the regular Sense Ride shoe, thanks to the SenseFit system and Ortholite insole.
 This system makes for a shoe that cradles your foot from the midsole to the heel.
 We find the GORE-TEX and regular version of the Sense Ride fit is essentially the same.